xorJane/hpc-intro-online/_episodes/15-modules.md

 where a UNIX system looks for software.
 Specifically `$PATH` is a list of directories (separated by `:`) that the OS searches through for a command before giving up and telling us it can't find it.
 As with all environment variables we can print it out using `echo`.
+Your $PATH will look different, but here's an example:

 ```
 {{ site.remote.prompt }} echo $PATH